 Project Manager – Royal Commission (Antisemitism and Social Cohesion)

-The Executive Council of Australian Jewry (ECAJ) is seeking to appoint a Project Manager to coordinate ECAJ’s national engagement with the Royal Commission into Antisemitism and Social Cohesion.
+The ECAJ is seeking to appoint a Project Manager to coordinate ECAJ’s national engagement with the Royal Commission into Antisemitism and Social Cohesion.
 This is a fixed-term, full-time role based in Sydney, Australia.

 The role will support the ECAJ’s contributions across legal, policy, advocacy, community, and government interfaces, working closely with Jewish community organisations across Australia to ensure a coordinated approach.
 The role requires sound judgement, strong organisational skills, and the ability to deliver under pressure in a high-profile environment.